JarronL/pynrc/README.md

 All PSFs are generated via WebbPSF (https://pythonhosted.org/webbpsf/) to reproduce realistic JWST images and spectra.

+**Note**: pyNRC allows for more modes than are officially allowed by the Observatory, (ie., filter + coronagraphic combinations, subarray sizes, etc.).
+Just because you can do something with pyNRC does not mean it will be supported.

 ## Installation

 At the moment, the quickest way to install pyNRC into your existing Python installation